mark-watson/hy-lisp-python-book/manuscript/datastores.md

 {'type': 'news'}
 =>
 ~~~~~~~~

+In lines 6-8 and 13-14 you notice that I am using PostgreSQL's native JSON support.

 As with most of the material in this book, I hope that you have a Hy REPL open and are experimenting with the APIs and code in the book's interactive REPL examples.